 The people will be better off if positive externalities are promoted and negative externalities are reduced.
 Since private parties cannot profit from externalities, governments must use laws and taxes to achieve these goals.

 Governments have several methods to reduce the effects of negative externalities and to promote positive externalities.
-The quantity of goods with negative externalities is greater than what the market equilibrium would be if the cost of the negative externality was factored into the price of the product.
-On the other hand, the quantity of goods that have positive externalities is less than what is socially desirable, since the people who enjoy the benefits of the product but who do not participate in the market do not affect the market quantity.
+The quantity of goods with negative externalities exceeds what the market equilibrium would be if the cost of the negative externality was factored into the product price.
+On the other hand, the quantity of goods with positive externalities is less than what is socially desirable, since the people who enjoy the benefits of the product but who do not participate in the market do not affect the market quantity.
 The government can remedy these situations by taxing products with negative externalities and subsidizing products with positive externalities.

 Direct controls are a type of command-and-control policy that prohibits specific activities that create negative externalities or that require that the negative externality be limited to a certain level, such as limiting emissions in smokestacks or tailpipes, or limiting toxic wastes, with specific procedures to clean it up.